robertmelen/FTPsender/README.md

 - **FtplibFTP** protocol client handles the sending of files.
  - **Pathlib** Path class is used for file handling, enabling a platform-independent way to manipulate file paths and directories and making the code less prone to human error.
- - Server detils are handled securley via environment varibles
+ - Server details are handled securely via environment variables

-The core of the project is within the `main.py` file which is structred in this way.
+The core of the project is within the `main.py` file which is structured in this way.

 - Classes are defined for handling FTP connections, error handling, retrieving files, and sending files.
 - Contains the main execution logic within the `__main__` block.

-Server deatils are held in `server.py`, details are passed using environment varibles handled by the **python-environ** package.
+Server details are held in `server.py`, these are passed using environment variables handled by the **python-environ** package.

 ### Dependencies
-- Python (version 3.9.5)
+- Python 3+
 - python-environ

 ### How to use